aditya-khant/neural-assembly-compiler/README.md

-# Neural Compilation
+# Neural Assembly Compiler

-This folder contains the deterministic compiler that transform any program into a configuration file for the [`adaptation`](../adaptation) part of this repo.
+This repository contains an assembly to PyTorch compiler to be used with ANC.
+Please follow the instructions given below for the same.

 ## Install